-A spiral dive is the fastest way to lose altitude, however, the very high G-forces make it difficult to sustain a spiral dive for long and it can place high loads on the passenger, pilot and glider.
-Even you are used to practise spiral dives do not forget that the passenger can suffer a blackout as well due to the G-forces.
+A spiral dive is the fastest way to lose altitude, however, the very high G-forces make it difficult to sustain a spiral dive for long and it can place high loads on the pilot and glider.
 By tensing ones abdominal muscles and a higher body tension you can to some extent resist the high G-forces.
 Don't forget proper breathing!
 As soon as any, even slight, light dizziness or impaired vision is noticed the spiral should be exited immediately.

-The Pasha 6 has a very effective spiral dive.
+The Pasha 4 has a very effective spiral dive.
 This allows rapid descent without stalling.
 To enter a spiral dive the pilot should weight-shift on one side while slowly pulling the brake gradually on the same side as weight-shifting.
 During a spiral dive the angle of bank can be controlled by increasing or reducing the amount of inside brake.
-When spiral diving the Pasha 6 it is recommended that the outside brake is lightly applied.
+When spiral diving the Pasha 4 it is recommended that the outside brake is lightly applied.
 This helps stabilize the wing and enables an easier and safer exit from the spiral.
 To exit, release the inside brake slowly.
-The Pasha 6 did not show a tendency to remain in a stable spiral during testing.
+The Pasha 4 did not show a tendency to remain in a stable spiral during testing.
 At high sink speeds or if the pilot keeps his weight on the inside, the wing can stay in a continued deep spiral and has to be actively exited.
 This is done by weight shifting to the outside and gentler braking of the outside wing.